 - If in dispute, the organization considers – should the whistleblower be punished?
 It may decide to ignore the whistleblower and take steps to silence her/him or discredit the charge.

 (Source: Near, Janet P. and Marcia P. Miceli.
 “Organizational Dissidence: The Case of Whistleblowing”.
 The Journal of Business Ethics.
 Vol. 4.
 1985).

 The Government Accountability Project (GAP) is a leading American Advocacy Group which helps whistleblowers.
 It has been in existence since the late 1970’s and the days of the Pentagon Papers and Watergate.
 Its web site is a good resource for anyone considering whistleblowing in Canada.
 However, keep in mind the legislation governing whistleblowing in the US is stronger than in Canada and has been around for some forty years - since the Civil Service Reform Act of 1978 and a number of subsequent acts enhancing the legislation.
 In Canada, the Federal whistleblowing protection act has been around since 2007 only.
-The provinces followed, with Prince Edward Island and British Columbia being the last two provinces to pass legislation.
-BC’s legislation is still not in effect.
+The provinces followed, with Prince Edward Island and British Columbia being the last two provinces to pass legislation in 2019.

 The information on GAP's website for employees who are thinking about blowing the whistle is applicable to Canadian situations.
 You will find questions that help you consider the potential risks and improve your chances of success while minimizing the chance of reprisals such as: